-- A previous doctoral or graduate advisor, graduate student, or postdoctoral fellow may not write a nomination letter but may write a supporting letter after five years of terminating their relationship with the nominee beginning on 1 January after the year the relationship was terminated.
-This restriction does not apply to early career awards from Sections and Focus Groups.
+- A former doctoral or graduate student, or a formal postdoctoral fellow may not write a nomination letter for a former advisor, but may write a supporting letter after five years of terminating their relationship with the nominee beginning on 1 January after the year the relationship was terminated.
+The only exception to this policy is that this restriction does not apply to early career awards from Section and Focus Groups.

 Termination of a relationship is defined as follows:

 -Nominee no longer being paid by supported

 -Nominee no longer supported under the same grant or contract

 - Nominator/supporter for this medal/award/prize/lecture/program/fellowship should not be on this selection committee

 - Family member, spouse or partner